Skip to main content

 AUTH_ALLOW_REGISTRATIONTrue or FalseTrueAllows non-authenticated users to sign up for an account.
 Set to False to not allow sign ups.

-AUTH_REQUIRE_VERIFICATIONTrue or FalseFalseWhen registration is allowed, also require the user to verify their email adress.
+AUTH_REQUIRE_VERIFICATIONTrue or FalseFalseWhen registration is allowed, also require the user to verify their email address.
 Set to False to not require verification.

 GOOGLE_CLIENT_IDTextNoneChange this to your own Google Client ID if you want to allow authentication with Google